Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 The Local Selection is defined by index (Selection Mode).
 The Selection Modes implemented by a specific interactive object and their meaning should be checked within the documentation of this class.
 See, for example, *MeshVS_SelectionModeFlags* for *MeshVS_Mesh* object.

-The interactive object, which is used the most by applications, is *AIS_Shape*.
-Consequently, there are standard functions, which allow you to easily prepare selection operations on the constituent elements of shapes (selection of vertices, edges, faces, etc.).
+*AIS_Shape* is the most used interactive object.
+It provides API to manage selection operations on the constituent elements of shapes (selection of vertices, edges, faces, etc.).
 The Selection Mode for a specific shape type (*TopAbs_ShapeEnum*) is returned by method *AIS_Shape::SelectionMode()*.

-The function *AIS_InteractiveObject::Display* (without argument taking Selection Mode) activates the object's default Selection Mode.
+The method *AIS_InteractiveObject::Display()* without a Selection Mode argument activates the default Selection Mode of the object.
-The functions *AIS_InteractiveContext::Activate* and *AIS_InteractiveContext::Deactivate* activate and deactivate specific Selection Mode.
+The methods *AIS_InteractiveContext::Activate()* and *AIS_InteractiveContext::Deactivate()* activate and deactivate a specific Selection Mode.

 More than one Selection Mode can be activated at the same time (but default 0 mode for selecting entire object is exclusive - it cannot be combined with others).
 The list of active modes can be retrieved using function *AIS_InteractiveContext::ActivatedModes*.